Hedgehog Concept (Collins)

 Three circles within the Hedgehog Concept

 According to Collins, the Hedgehog Concept consists of understanding three circles that each start with a question.
-The area where the circles overlap is his Hedgehog Concept.
+The intersection of these three circles is called the Hedgehog Concept.

 Circle 1: What are you deeply passionate about?